jonleung/ujumbo_api/scratch_README.markdown

 product = Product.new
 pipeline = product.pipelines.new
 pipeline.pipes << GoogleDocsMultiPipe.new(GoogleDoc.new({name:String, pennkey: String, phone: Phone, sms_sent: SMS, email: Email, email_sent: Boolean}))
-pipeline.pipes << Templafy.new(Template.new("Hi :::name:::, your PennKey is :::pennkey:::.
+pipeline.pipes << Template.new(Template.new("Hi :::name:::, your PennKey is :::pennkey:::.
 Just with anything back to this message when you have finished setting u AirPennNet")) pipeline.pipes << SmsOut.new("6107610083") pipeline.pipes << UpdateDataField({:sms_sent, :sms_success})
 pipeline.pipes << EmailOut.new("contact@pennapps.com")